nikhilc52/info2950/README.md

-<h1 style="text-align:center; font-size:30">Election Demographics</h1>

-<h4 style="text-align:center;">Nikhil Chinchalkar, Nihaal Konda, Nicholas Channg</h4>
-<h5 style="text-align:center;">Info 2950 | Phase V | Fall 2024</h5>
+# Election Demographics

 This is a repository for the Info 2950 overarching project.
 Our project is about election demographics and making voter turnout predictions.

-Elections are multi-faceted events, and everything from campaigning to the vocabulary in candidate's speeches is carefully chosen and analyzed [[1](datascience.virginia.edu/projects/text-analysis-2020-us-presidential-election-campaign-speeches), UVA text-analysis of speeches].
+Elections are multi-faceted events, and everything from campaigning to the vocabulary in candidate's speeches is carefully chosen and analyzed [[1](https://datascience.virginia.edu/projects/text-analysis-2020-us-presidential-election-campaign-speeches), UVA text-analysis of speeches].
 However, an often overlooked [[2](https://www.rochester.edu/newscenter/what-is-voter-turnout-voting-behavior-625262/), article explaining voting turnout] aspect of the election is whether or not a U.S. Citizen will actually complete the political process.
 Our project seeks to address this issue by simply asking whether or not a given person (based on a number of factors) will actually cast their ballot.

 Our main research question is: **can we predict the probability that a voting-eligible person living in the United States will actually vote?**